Resource

 1. Developing Your Story of Place

-In this video, Erika introduces us to her “place” for this assignment: a small town in Alaska near the Bering Sea where a rapid permafrost melt has revealed artifacts from an ancient village.
+In this video, Erika Larsen introduces us to her “place” for this assignment: a small town in Alaska near the Bering Sea where a rapid permafrost melt has revealed artifacts from an ancient village.

 2. Photographing Your Story of Place